JonQuxBurton/MobileMicroservicesSample/README.md

 ## Monitoring

-The system is monitored so we can verify that it is functioning correctly and prevent problems before they escalate System Metrics are gathered using Prometheus and displayed in Grafana Dashboards.
+The system is monitored, so we can verify that it is functioning correctly and prevent problems before they escalate.
+System Metrics are gathered using Prometheus and displayed in Grafana Dashboards.

-To test the system and genearte metrics, run the End-to-end tests, then observe in the Prometheus Control Panel and Grafana Dashboard.
+To test the system and generate metrics, run the End-to-end tests, then observe in the Prometheus Control Panel and Grafana Dashboard.

 ### Prometheus Control Panel
 The Prometheus Control Panel can be viewed at: